Cycling Clothing Buyers Guide + Video

 Boardman

-If you're looking for performance clothing to match your high-spec bike, the Boardman is a great choice.
-Featuring outstanding breathability, high quality materials, and specially-designed panelling that help to improve your performance.
-Boardman cycle clothing is ideal for intermediate cyclists.
+If you're looking for performance clothing to match your high-spec bike, then Boardman is a great choice.
+Featuring outstanding breathability, high quality materials, and specially designed panelling that help to improve your performance, Boardman cycle clothing is ideal for intermediate cyclists.

-Remember that if you aren't sure what size you'll need are or which cycle clothes are best particular ride, just visit your local Halfords store and one of our bike experts will be more than happy to help!
+If you aren't sure what size you'll need, or whichcycle clothes suit your type of riding, just visit your local Halfords store and one of our bike experts will be more than happy to help.
 From tips and tricks for staying warm to choosing the right outfit for the weather, we'll be able to give you plenty of advice - and don't forget to bring your bike in for a free safety check too!

 Are there any other types of cycling clothing to be aware of?